Kayak Series names

 NERIS specializes in watercraft made with high grade aluminum and PVC / TPU.
 All the boats and high grade materials that the boats are made from, are all produced in Europe, with the PVC / TPU welding done on quality German made machines.

-NERIS have been in production for over 20 years originally supplying Eastern European countries and Russia through various large retail outlets and as well as being rented out by river tour hire companies.
-Recently dealerships has opened up here in the UK, USA, Canada as well as in the EU
+NERIS have been in production for over 20 years originally supplying Eastern European countries through various large retail outlets and as well as being rented out by river tour hire companies.
+Recently dealerships has opened up here in the UK, USA, Canada as well as around the EU.

 Many of the NERIS products incorporate the 1st in